Why useS?

 - ✅ Powered by

-for consistency and performance
+useSyncExternalStorefor consistency and performance

-Why useSyncExternalStore
+Why useSyncExternalStore?

-to provide safe, efficient subscriptions to external stores.
-It became the perfect foundation for useS
+React 18 introduced useSyncExternalStore to provide safe, efficient subscriptions to external stores.
+It became the perfect foundation for useS, delivering:

 - Automatic reactivity that integrates naturally with React’s lifecycle